Models of hypersurfaces and Bruhat-Tits buildings: Introduction

 \subsection{Finding the right field extension}

-The converse of Corollary \ref{cor:stability_function_intro} fails because the set $M_F$ where the stability function $\phi_F$ attains its global minimum $m_F$ may not contain a vertex.
-But the proof of Proposition \ref{prop:stability_function_intro} shows that $M_F$ contains at least one \emph{rational point}, and every rational point can be turned into a vertex by a finite extension of the base field $K$.
+The converse of Corollary~\ref{cor:stability_function_intro} fails because the minimum locus $M_X$ of the stability function $\phi_X$ need not contain a vertex.
+However, the proof of Proposition~\ref{prop:stability_function_intro} shows that $M_X$ always contains at least one \emph{rational point}.
+A key feature of the Bruhat--Tits building is that every rational point of $\B_K$ becomes a vertex after passing to a sufficiently ramified finite extension $L/K$.

-To make this more precise, consider a finite field extension $L/K$.
-As $K$ is complete, the valuation $v_K$ extends uniquely to a discrete valuation $v_L$ on $L$, and $L$ is again complete.
-We may assume that the value groups of $v_K$ and of $v_L$ are